 – Use MEDICINAL CLAY & HORSETAIL HERB

 Medicinal clay is one of the best natural remedies I know and it is very effective in treating many conditions including Phlebitis.
-Clay has a powerful anti-inflammatory properties.
-It is very effective in absorbing toxins from the body and at the same time it is an excellent source of silica and other minerals, as well as some flavonoids such as quercetin.
+Clay has powerful anti-inflammatory properties.
+It is very effective in absorbing toxins from the body and at the same time, it is an excellent source of silica and other minerals, as well as some flavonoids such as quercetin.

-When I was living in a small village in Polish mountains sometimes people from other villages asked my college and me to help them with their health problems.
-And I remember certain lady who developed a horrible pain in one of her legs.
+When I was living in a small village in the Polish mountains sometimes people from other villages asked my collegue and me to help them with their health problems.
+And I remember a certain lady who developed a horrible pain in one of her legs.
 Her husband took her to a doctor who prescribed a medication for her but the drug didn’t work and the pain was even stronger.
 So they came back to the doctor hoping he would prescribe another medication.
 Unfortunately, the physician had no idea how to help her and said he couldn’t do anything else.
 Fortunately, after returning home someone in the village told them about us and they immediately sent a messenger to ask us to visit her.
 When we arrived she told us she was suffering a horrible pain in one of her legs.
-The whole leg was swollen and pain was so severe that she couldn’t walk nor sleep for three days and nights.
+The whole leg was swollen and the pain was so severe that she couldn’t walk nor sleep for three days and nights.

 After seeing her leg and knowing the symptoms we realised it was an acute inflammation of the veins (phlebitis) due to poor refined diet, which was high in sugar, pork, animal fat, dairy, white flour products and low in raw vegetables, fresh fruits, and other unrefined plant foods.

 At the same time we prayed with them asking for God’s blessing and encouraged them to pray and read the Bible every day.
 We also explained them what was the cause of the problem and encouraged to improve their diet.
-As a result of the treatment the very next day she was better.
+As a result of the treatment the very next day, she was better.
 In a few days the inflammation was gone and in about two weeks she was completely healthy, free from pain and was able to walk and work again.
-They both were so thankful that they wanted to me to merry their daughter :-).
-But in spite of the fact that she was really a very beautiful girl I was too shy at that time to get involved, and apart from that, I already received a visa to America (which was extremely hard to get at that time as Poland was under communism).
+They both were so thankful that they wanted to me to marry their daughter :-).
+But in spite of the fact that she was really a very beautiful girl, I was too shy at that time to get involved, and apart from that, I already received a visa to America (which was extremely hard to get at that time as Poland was under communism).
 So I was very excited about going to America – the land of milk and money :-).

-It can cause pain and swelling in the leg and may lead to complications such as pulmonary embolism (when a piece of blood clot breaks off into the bloodstream and blocks one of the blood vessels in the lungs).
+It can cause pain and swelling in the leg and may lead to complications such as pulmonary embolism (when a piece of the blood clot breaks off into the bloodstream and blocks one of the blood vessels in the lungs).

 – Take formulas with Silica and Bioflavonoids.

-– Wholistic Gotu cola (Pukka) is a concentration of the finest parts of whole gotu kola leaves gathered from fertile organic soils.
-This broad-spectrum formula enhances healthy circulation, creating vibrant skin, improving wound healing as well as strengthening connective and nervous tissue.
+– Wholistic Gotu cola is a concentration of the finest parts of whole Gotu kola leaves gathered from fertile organic soils.
+This formula enhances healthy circulation, creating vibrant skin, improving wound healing as well as strengthening connective and nervous tissue.
 Recommended for skin inflammation, slow-healing wounds, scars, cellulitis, cellulite, ulcers, connective tissue inflammation, phlebitis, varicose issues, deep vein thrombosis prevention, arthritic pain, hyperactive nervous conditions and degenerative brain conditions.

 Gotu Kola is a stimulant to the circulation with a particular focus on healthy skin.
 Constituents such as triterpenoid saponins encourage collagen production, collagen synthesis and effective connective tissue repair.
-Gotu Kola also has a relaxing effect upon the central nervous system; increasing gamma-amino butyric acid (GABA), providing relief from hyper anxious states, lowering corticosterone levels, enhancing memory and protecting the brain from degeneration.
+Gotu Kola also has a relaxing effect upon the central nervous system; increasing gamma-aminobutyric acid (GABA), providing relief from hyper anxious states, lowering corticosterone levels, enhancing memory and protecting the brain from degeneration.
 Gotu Kola is packed with saponins which act as cleansing and softening agents for the skin.
 Oligosaccharides act as moisturisers and phytosterols are protective agents.
 The calming effect of Gotu Kola has made it a popular remedy in inflammatory skin conditions such as eczema and acne associated with stress.
-Ingredients: Gotu Kola leaf wholistic extract 70%, Gotu Kola leaf 25%, Nutrigest Seagreens Arctic fresh seaweed, Ginger root, Spirulina, Vegetable cellulose capsule (hydroxypropyl methyl cellulose).
+Ingredients: Gotu Kola leaf wholistic extract 70%, Gotu Kola leaf 25%, Nutrigest Seagreens Arctic fresh seaweed, Ginger root, Spirulina, Vegetable cellulose capsule (hydroxypropyl methylcellulose).

-– Manuka honey – One of our customers used good quality Manuka honey bought from us and said it reduced size of his veins.
+– Manuka honey – One of our customers used good quality Manuka honey bought from us and said it reduced the size of his veins.

-– Avoid any constipating foods such as all refined products, sugar, white flour products, white rice, disserts, and eliminate or at least reduce meat, fish, poultry, eggs and dairy, as they contain no fibre.
+– Avoid any constipating foods such as all refined products, sugar, white flour products, white rice, desserts, and eliminate or at least reduce meat, fish, poultry, eggs and dairy, as they contain no fibre.
 Find out how to treat CONSTIPATION >

 – Avoid prolonged standing.

-– Avoid: margarine, mayonnaise, fried foods, cooking oils and fats, salad oils, peanut butters and all nut butters with added oils and fats.
+– Avoid: margarine, mayonnaise, fried foods, cooking oils and fats, salad oils, peanut butter and all nut butters with added oils and fats.
 Studies have indicated that the more free fats people consume, the greater their likelihood of having an increased risk of inflammation (including phlebitis) and blood clotting.

-– Take antioxidants in supplements: Alpha lipoic acid, NAC, vitamin E, C, etc.
+– Take antioxidants in supplements: Alpha-lipoic acid, NAC, vitamin E, C, etc.

 – Ajoene, a compound released from Allicin when garlic is crushed or chopped prevents blood clotting.